semwierdsma/A.S.R-casestudy/README.md

 4. Calculate Portfolio Value & Weights
 Calculates the total portfolio value by summing the market value of all assets.
 Provides breakdowns of portfolio value and weight distribution by:
-Individual assets
+Individual assets,
-Asset class
+Asset class,
 Sector

 Dependencies
-forex_python.converter (for currency exchange rates) yfinance (for stock price data) matplotlib (for plotting stock price trends) datetime (for handling date inputs)
+forex_python.converter (for currency exchange rates), yfinance (for stock price data), matplotlib (for plotting stock price trends), datetime (for handling date inputs)

 Usage